Sweet Thai Chili Tofu

 - While oven is heating, place sweet potatoes in a stock pot and cover with cold water.
 Bring to a boil and then simmer until the potatoes are fork-tender, 6 to 10 minutes.

-- Return sheet pan with green beans and salmon to the oven and roast until salmon flakes easily with a fork and green beans are tender, 10 to 15 minutes (depending on thickness).
+- Return sheet pan to the oven and continue cooking until green beans are tender, 8 to 15 minutes more (depending on thickness).

 - When sweet potatoes are tender, drain and let steam for ~5 minutes to release moisture.
 Return potatoes to stock pot and mash with butter and heavy cream.
 Add some more cream or a splash of water if needed.
 Season with some salt.

-- Squeeze some of the lime wedges over salmon and green beans.
+- Squeeze some of the lime wedges over tofu and green beans.
 Top with cilantro.

-- Serve salmon with green beans, mashed sweet potatoes, and extra Sweet Thai Chili Sauce .
-Enjoy with any extra lime wedges on the side.
+- Serve tofu and green beans with mashed sweet potatoes.
+Enjoy with any extra Sweet Thai Chili Sauce and lime wedges on the side.

 We absolutely loved this!!!
 We did regular potatoes instead of sweet potatoes (we thought it might be too sweet with the sauce) and it was a good decision.1 Helpful